emanbuc/AzureML-AutoML-Pipeline/README.md

 Now that the *Best Model* is deployed, enable Application Insights and retrieve logs.
 Although this is configurable at deploy time with a check-box, it is useful to be able to run code that will enable it for you.
-In this step we demostrate how to enable *Application Insights* and how to retreive logs running [logs.py](logs.py) python script.
+In this step we demonstrate how to enable *Application Insights* and how to retrieve logs running [logs.py](logs.py) python script.

 ```python
 service = Webservice(name=name, workspace=ws)